Careers Advice in Schools for 12-16 Year Olds Bill

 Overview

-This Bill mandates that all schools in England and Wales provide a careers advice service for students aged 12-16.
-Schools must collaborate with local businesses and other employers to deliver this service, which will be overseen by a dedicated careers advisor or a similarly qualified individual.
+This Bill mandates that all schools in England and Wales provide a comprehensive careers advice service to students aged 12-16.
+Schools must collaborate with local businesses and other employers to deliver this service, employing a dedicated advisor or someone with equivalent qualifications and experience.

 Description